 The specialist family violence workforce

-The is the most recent source of information about Victoria’s specialist family violence workforce.1 The census showed that practitioners within the specialist family violence workforce (43 per cent of which is located in specialist family violence services) were generally satisfied with their role, the hours they were working and the support provided by their manager.
+The 2019 Census of Workforces that Intersect with Family is the most recent source of information about Victoria’s specialist family violence workforce.1 The census showed that practitioners within the specialist family violence workforce (43 per cent of which is located in specialist family violence services) were generally satisfied with their role, the hours they were working and the support provided by their manager.
 Sixty-one per cent were confident that they had enough training and experience to perform their role effectively.

 A range of initiatives have also been put in place to grow the specialist workforce including:

-- a dedicated and associated recruitment campaign (‘So, what do you do?’)
+- a dedicated family violence jobs and associated recruitment campaign (‘So, what do you do?’)

 - the Enhanced Pathways to Family Violence Work Project, where community service and specialist family violence organisations apply to host student placements and introduce students to family violence practice

 - establishment of the Family Violence and Sexual Assault Graduate Program and a Family Violence and Sexual Assault Traineeships program.

 There have also been initiatives to build leadership capacity within the sector such as the Fast Track intensive leadership program delivered by Safe and Equal, which is free to successful applicants and an important way to improve career pathways within the sector.

 However, even pre-COVID-19, there were substantial workforce challenges requiring attention.
 For example, the census showed that 40 per cent of respondents had plans to leave their current role in the next 12 months.
 As shown in Figure 9, a significant proportion of respondents cited issues around stress and negative impacts of work as influencing their desire to leave their current role.